-What You Need to Know Before Getting a Travel Insurance Quote
+What You Need to Know Before Getting a Travel Protection Quote

-Insuring your trip is a multi-step process that starts with understanding whether your trip needs protection.
-The next step after that is to get a travel insurance quote that tells you how much the insurance will cost for your specific trip, and what you get with your purchase.
+Insuring your trip is a multi-step process that starts with understanding whether your trip needs travel insurance and assistance services.
+The next step after that is to get a travel protection quote that tells you how much it will cost for your specific trip, and what you get with your purchase.

-But what do you need to know before starting the travel insurance quoting process?
-There are actually five pieces of knowledge you need to have in your possession before you can get an accurate quote for your trip, either online or with a travel professional.
+But what do you need to know before starting the travel protection quote process?
+There are five pieces of knowledge you need to have in your possession before you can get an accurate quote for your trip.

 Did you know?
-Generali travel insurance quotes are instant and no obligation
+Generali travel protection quotes are instant and no obligation

-What should you know about your trip before getting a travel insurance quote?
+What should you know about your trip before getting a travel protection quote?

-Not every trip needs travel insurance, though most trips can benefit from the added protection and assistance travel insurance provides.
+Not every trip needs travel protection, though most trips can benefit from the added protection and assistance it provides.

-Inexpensive, spur-of-the-moment trips probably are not good candidates for travel insurance.
-Neither are trips without a lot of prepaid expenses – a road trip to grandma’s house, for instance – or trips where you’re sticking fairly close to home.
+Trips without a lot of prepaid expenses – a road trip to grandma’s house, for instance – or trips where you’re sticking fairly close to home may not need protection.
+If you’re traveling more than 100 miles from home, that’s the first hurdle to qualify for getting travel protection.

-If your trip is not one of those types, travel insurance is probably a good idea.
+If your trip is not one of those types, travel protection is probably a good idea.

 Also read: How to Tell if You Really Need Travel Insurance